MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/change-web-application-bindings.md

 ## Editing a web application bindings through Central Administration

-To edit the web application with new bings through PowerShell, Set-SPWebApplication cmdlet can be used.
+To edit the web application with new bindings through PowerShell, use `Set-SPWebApplication` cmdlet.
 This functionality is supported in all web application zones.

 For example, you can run the following PowerShell command to change a SharePoint web application on HTTP port 80 to instead use a host header binding on SSL port 443: